ederoyd46/rust-serverless/README.md

 ### Create DynamoDB Table

-Docker uses a volume for storage so this only needs to be run once
+Docker uses a volume for storage so this only needs to be run once.

 ```sh
 make table.create